pollinations/pollinations/README.md

 Pollinations is an effort to make generative art more approachable.
 There are three main components.
 - A React frontend
 - IPFS for pubsub and storage
-- Notebooks running on Google Collab to use the free cloud GPUs
+- Notebooks running on Google Collab (for the cloud GPUs)

 ## 🔗 Links